silentorbit/protobuf/README.markdown

 The output is tree files.

  * Example.cs - Basic class declaration(based on .proto).
- * Example.Backend.cs - Enum and interface declarations.
-Code for reading/writing the message
+ * Example.Serializer.cs - Code for reading/writing the message.
- * ProtocolParser.cs - Helper functions for the backend, constant, not related to the .proto specification.
+ * ProtocolParser.cs - Helper functions for the backend, not related to the .proto specification.

 If you generate code from multiple .proto files you only need to include one ProtocolParser.cs.